 - Is your pet happy to see you when you return home?
 For example, do they get up to greet you; do they appear excited to see you?
+Are they hiding?

 - Is your pet eating?
-Pets, like most people, enjoy eating and if they turn their noses up at food, their quality of life is poor.
+Pets, like most people, enjoy eating and if they frequently turn their noses up at food, their quality of life is probably poor.
 Occasional force feeding is fine, but to do it everyday just to keep them alive is not a sign of a happy pet.

 - And, as a personal issue, I add urinary and fecal incontinence to the list.
-If a pet is totally incontinent, it can destroy the human/pet bond in some cases, especially in with a large dog.
+If a pet is totally incontinent, it can destroy the human/pet bond in some cases, especially with a large dog.
 And most large dogs desperately don’t want to soil their environments, which adds to their mental discomfort.